MIT-CAVE/cave_utils/README.md

 2. Remove `cave_utils` from the root `requirements.txt` file

 3. In your cave_app, set `LIVE_API_VALIDATION=True` in the `.env` file
-    - This will validate your data every time an api command is called for each session
+    - This will validate your data every time an API command is called for each session
     - Outputs will be stored in `logs/validation/{session_name}.log`

 4. Use the following command to run your cave_app: